-Time should be spent understanding in detail, and with families, the complexities of the inequalities in question.

-Where local interventions are being trialled, they should be co-developed in partnership with children, families, and the communities in which they live.
-Strategies placing the onus on families are less likely to reduce inequality.

-System-wide changes across pathways and services are more likely to lead to better outcomes.
-Small changes will not reduce inequalities.

-Healthcare delivery systems need to develop strategies to mitigate against the effects of poverty.
-Policy changes are needed to end child poverty and remove structural and societal barriers.
-Paediatricians should champion these.

-In Section 5 we list some useful sources for harnessing data.

-In Section 6 we offer some tips on communication about child poverty and health inequalities
+In Section 5 we offer some tips on communication about child poverty and health inequalities.

 Section 1: What do we mean by ‘child poverty’?

 When a person does not have the resource to live according to an acceptable standard, they are living in poverty.
-Typically, we think of poverty as financial hardship, but there are other dimensions such as freedom to express opinions and have choices, and the ability to access services and resources.
+Typically, we think of poverty as financial hardship, but other dimensions include reduced freedom to express opinions and have choices, and impaired ability to access services and resources.

 Child poverty is usually described in relative terms of children living in households with income below 60 per cent of the UK median household income (the “poverty line”).
-This describes an income at which households may struggle to afford the absolute basics in life, such as accommodation, food, fuel, water, and clothing.
-This does not cover additional costs required to participate in society.
+This describes an income at which households may struggle to afford the absolute basics in life but does not cover additional costs required to participate in society.
 The level at which families can afford to do this is called the Minimum Income Standard (MIS), which is calculated, and updated, based on views of the public 1.
-The MIS incorporates the cost of “needs”, not “wants”.
 Families below the poverty line, therefore, have insufficient income to raise children at an acceptable standard of living as judged by the public.

-The median household income in 2020 was around £30,000 per annum in the UK, so families with income below £18,000 (60%) would be below the poverty line.
-The MIS was calculated as £26,592 (for a two-parent family in 2021, with two children in primary school)1.
+The median household income in 2020 was around £30,000 per annum in the UK, so families with income below £18,000 would be below the poverty line.
+The MIS was calculated as £26,592 (for a two-parent family, with two children in primary school)1.
 Children living in households with an income of £18,000-£27,000 may not be below the poverty line, but their parents would struggle to have sufficient finances to offer them an acceptable standard of living.